FruitieX/nodifier/README.md

 * Mobile client - Send new notifications to an Android phone (via Google Cloud Messaging?).
 Possibility to mark as (un)read from the phone?
 * Support more services

 It's easy to write new clients!
-Have a look at the template client and at the API below!
+Have a look at the template client and at the API below.

 ### Features:
 * Simple HTTPS REST API.
 Notifications sent as JSON.